adityakum3/secretary-recruitment-2022/graphics/README.md

 - RIESENFELD, R. On Chaikin’s algorithm.
 IEEE Computer Graphics and Applications 4, 3 (1975), 304–310.

 PS : Brownie points for coding this up in JavaScript, making it interactive with sliders for number of iterations and an option for showing/hiding the original polygon.
 (Possibly movable points?)

+PPS : Not sure how to plot things using code?
+Try looking up libraries that do this work for you. [pbPlots](https://github.com/InductiveComputerScience/pbPlots) for C/C++ ?
+Even graphics.h header file should do the trick. [matplotlib](https://matplotlib.org/stable/index.html) for python? [swing](https://www.codespeedy.com/plot-graph-in-java/) package in Java?

 ## Part II